 Hormone replacement therapy (HRT)

 Phytoestrogens are substances found in certain plants that have oestrogen-like effects.
-These have been shown to reduce hot flushes.
+These have been shown to reduce hot flashes.
 Foods high in phytoestrogens include soybeans, tofu, tempeh, and sesame seeds.
 Some food supplements contain phytoestrogens, like Dong Quai, liquorice, and red clover.

-A healthy balanced diet, with enough fruit, vegetables, and whole grains is very important as you age.
+A healthy balanced diet, with enough fruit, vegetables, and whole grains, is very important as you age.
 Getting enough calcium, like in dairy or calcium-enriched alternatives, is also really important.